qqianfeng/panda-simulator/README.md

 Follow the steps closely in this installation script and restart your computer after installation.
 I would suggest first removing any NVIDIA / CUDA software from your system as I found this to interfere with the installation process.

-NOTE for the next step: Instead of executing wget https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.5.32/Production/10.1_20191031/cudnn-10.1-linux-x64-v7.6.5.32.tgz you will need to find the that file cudnn-10.1-linux-x64-v7.6.5.32.tgz on NVIDIAs website, after logging in.
+__NOTE__: for the next step: Instead of executing wget https://developer.nvidia.com/compute/machine-learning/cudnn/secure/7.6.5.32/Production/10.1_20191031/cudnn-10.1-linux-x64-v7.6.5.32.tgz you will need to find the that file cudnn-10.1-linux-x64-v7.6.5.32.tgz on NVIDIAs website, after logging in.
 Running this command will fail, because you need to authorise with NVIDIA first.

 [CUDA 10.1 Installation](https://gist.github.com/vincentmaye/090159c493adbf6b3d8f39329c78d12c)